ayezhova/Raycasting_C/README.md

 Date         | Update                                                                 | Next Goal
 ------------ | ---------------------------------------------------------------------- | ----------------
 05/15/20     | Created 'drawline' function, which draws a straight line on the window | Respond to user's key presses.
 Specifically, when user presses the space key, draw an additional line slightly above the current line
+5/15/20      | Added struct containing window and mlx pointers, and added function that listens for user inputs | User will pass map when running the program.
+Need to make sure this input is valid.
+For example - need to check that map is surrounded by walls on all sides